TYPO3-Documentation/DocsTypo3Org-Homepage/Documentation/Index.rst

             *  :ref:`Setup an installation with DDEV <t3contribute:ddev>`

             But contributions aren't just about writing patches.
-You can contribute in numerous other ways, including
+Contributions happen in numerous other ways, including

             *  :ref:`Writing issues <t3contribute:forge-index>`